scalar-labs/scalar-terraform/examples/aws/README.md

 # AWS Scalar DL Example
 This example will deploy a simple Scalar DL environment in your AWS account inside the Tokyo region.
-If you wish to use another region you can modify the `backend.tf` and `examples.tfvars` and `remote.tf` files.
+If you wish to use another region or stores the tfstate on S3 you can modify the `backend.tf` and `examples.tfvars` and `remote.tf` files.

 * This Document is for internal use of Scalar DL Terraform modules.
-If you are interested in managed modules please look [here](../../modules)
+If you are interested in managed modules please look [here](../../modules/aws)

 ### What is required?
 * Terraform >= 0.12.x